Development in Abilene, Texas: Southwest

 Much of Abilene's commercial and retail growth is concentrated in two opposite areas of the city.
 In the southwest area of the city, along and near Southwest Drive, Ridgemont Drive, and Buffalo Gap Road, several new retailers and businesses have brought new names to Abilene as this area continues to attract many to new shops, hotels, and restaurants.
-In addition, even some new residential projects have sprouted throughout the southwest side of the city, many of which are within blocks of Rebecca Lane.
+In addition, even some new residential projects have sprouted throughout the city's southwest side, many of which are within blocks of Rebecca Lane.

 Construction on several arterial and connective streets is indicative of the area's strong commercial growth.
 Southwest Drive was widened from 2 lanes each direction (plus central left-turn lane) to 3 lanes each direction, totaling 7 lanes from Catclaw Drive to S. Clack Street and 6 lanes under the Winters Freeway.
 This project was completed in late 2008.
 Also, Catclaw Drive was reconstructed and reconfigured to create 2 northbound lanes, 1 southbound lane, and 1 shared left-turn lane.
 The frontage roads of the Winters Freeway, S. Clack Street and S. Danville Drive, were reconstructed from S. 14th St to the US 83/84 & Loop 322 interchange, with restriping and minor widening done between Southwest Drive and Buffalo Gap Road from 2 lanes each to 3 lanes each.

 Southwest Drive and Catclaw Drive have become the source of multiple new businesses, many of which are national chains with their first Abilene location.
 Two new shopping centers have been created in the area since 2005, Shops at Abilene and Abilene Marketplace, though the latter currently only has one tenant.
 Also, Buffalo Gap Road and Ridgemont Drive have been a constant area for retail and business and still continues to develop.
 Here the Mall of Abilene has been a strong spur for commerce since the 1980s, after it was constructed in 1979.
 Contained is a list of several new businesses brought to this commercial district since the turn of the century.